MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 ## Upgrading and maintaining the Azure Information Protection unified labeling client

 > [!NOTE]
-> The Azure Information Protection unified labeling client supports upgrading the Azure Information Protection client, as well as upgrading from previous versions of the Azure Information Protection unified labeling client.
+> The Azure Information Protection unified labeling client supports upgrading the Azure Information Protection client (classic), as well as upgrading from previous versions of the Azure Information Protection unified labeling client.

 The Azure Information Protection team regularly updates the Azure Information Protection unified labeling client for new functionality and fixes.
 Announcements are posted to the team's [Yammer site](https://www.yammer.com/AskIPTeam).